dscanlan/holiday-extras-flickr/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the CRA app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-This must be started along with the api from tech test.
+### `yarn server`

+To enable the flickr request there is an expressjs app also which will host built site and perform request.
 The react app will request the server to get data from `https://api.flickr.com/services/feeds/photos_public.gne`.

+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ## Check list of solution requirements